Introduction to Software Development

 V Model

-This model overcomes the drawback of the waterfall model.
-As per the waterfall model, the next step is processed only when the present step gets executed, and there is no way to correct the mistake of the last step.
-V model takes this point into consideration and provides a way to test software at each stage in a reverse manner.
+This model overcomes the drawbacks of the waterfall model.
+Under the waterfall model, the next step is processed only when the present step is executed, and there is no way to correct the mistake of the last step.
+The v model considers this point and provides a way to reverse test software at each stage.

 All test plans and strategies are verified at each stage.
 Hence this model is also known as the “verification and validation model”.